Rosen College of Hospitality Management: History

 UCF offered its first program in Hospitality Management in 1983.
 The program was the outgrowth of UCF's Dick Pope Sr. Institute for Tourism Studies, which began in 1979.
 Dr. Abraham Pizam led the department from its founding in 1983 to 1993.
 Dr. Robert Ford served as department chair from 1993 to 1998.
 Dr. Pizam returned in 1998 and after 17 years stepped down in 2018.
-Dr. Youcheng Wang was selected as the new Dean and is the current dean.
+Dr. Youcheng Wang was selected as the new Dean in 2018 and served until stepping down in October of 2023.
+Following his departure, Dr. Cynthia Mejia was selected to serve as interim dean in October of 2023.

 Despite being based in Orlando – one of the world's premier tourist destinations – the program had difficulty getting started, being realigned several times: originally it was aligned under the College of Business, then it would become an independent program, then it would lose independent status and be aligned under the College of Health and Professional Studies, then realigned once again under the College of Business.
 The difficulties with the program led to a 1998 Orlando Sentinel article, which bluntly criticized UCF's administration for its "less-than-stellar hospitality program" (and for allowing the Pope Institute to dwindle to nearly nothing, courtesy of drastically-reduced state funding).

 Whether intentional or not, the Sentinel article served as a catalyst for improvements.
 A $250,000 donation led to new and unique study tracks in Vacation Ownership Resort Management and Theme Park & Attraction Management.
 The turning point would come in 2000 when Harris Rosen, owner of Orlando-based Rosen Hotels & Resorts and long-time supporter of the university, donated $10 million in cash and 25 acres in land (valued at $8 million), along with an additional $1.1 million in cash for scholarships, to the program.
 The donation spurred others (among them an $18 million matching gift from the State of Florida and $5 million from the Orange County Convention and Visitors Bureau), and the program would once again become an independent school (named Rosen School of Hospitality Management after its major benefactor), with Dr. Pizam being named Interim Dean.

 The new campus would open in January 2004, with the School being elevated to College status in May of that year.

-The improvements would lead to the College's remarkable rise in status and the once-maligned Pope Institute would re-establish itself as a leader in tourism research and information.

 Academic programs

-The Rosen College of Hospitality Management offers four undergraduate degrees and two graduate degrees, along with graduate certificates.
+The Rosen College of Hospitality Management offers five undergraduate degrees, three graduate degrees, and a doctoral degree, along with seven undergraduate certificates and five graduate certificates.